conradtondryk/wave-code-generator/README.md

 ## Output

 The generated HTML creates a clean, printable page with:
-- Customizable grid layout (1-12 columns)
+- Clean 4-column grid layout
 - No margins or padding for print optimization
 - Responsive images that scale properly
 - Print-specific CSS rules for clean output